What is the $40/Week Grocery Budget Challenge?

 While I did stay under $40, I wish I would have spent a few more dollars and bought 1-2 items from my list of things that I am running out of and need to stock up on soon.
 Being able to shop your pantry first is only effective if your pantry is full!

--Baked Potato Bar for supper.
-Again potatoes are cheap and filling.
+-The second hardy vegetable to help make your grocery budget go farther is the potato!
+Try doing a baked Potato Bar for supper.
+Potatoes are cheap and filling.
 You can appease all of the picky eaters in your house by letting them choose their own toppings.
 Favorites at our house include crumbled bacon, cheese, sour cream and green onions.

 -Dressing up grilled cheese sandwiches.
 Grilled cheese sandwiches are a guilty pleasure of mine and I made these a little more adult by adding some turkey slices in them.